-If the PHP version of your website PHP is different to the PHP version of your backup it might cause problems with the proper functioning of your website and may cause issues with some applications.
+If the PHP version of your website PHP is different to the PHP version of your backup it might cause problems with proper functioning of your website and may cause issues with some applications.
 This happens more commonly with migrations from PHP 5 to PHP 7.

 We recommend that users back up their WordPress sites or network of sites regularly.
 You can also set up automatic backups using All-in-One WP Migration plugin extensions.
 Always make sure your plugin version is up to date.

-In most cases, WordPress and popular plugins will not be affected by PHP update.
-However, there is a possibility that some plugins or other functionalities stop working.
+In most cases, WordPress and popular plugins or themes will not be affected by PHP update.
+However, there is a possibility that some plugins, themes or other functionalities stop working.

-3. Set WP_DEBUG constant to true in wp-config.php file in your WordPress installation path so that you can see all errors, warnings and notes that are received from the website during execution.
-This will help you to locate any problems
+You can set WP_DEBUG constant to true in your wp-config.php file so that you can see all errors, warnings and notes that are received from the website during execution.
+This will help you to locate any problems.

 If your install is stuck at “restoring X% files”, “restoring database’ or “activating mu-plugins”

 1. While on “Restoring database”, leave the plugin running for another 15 minutes

 2. After 15 minutes, open another tab and try to login to wp-admin with WP Admin username/password of the exported site

 3. Go to settings -> permalinks and save the permalinks structure twice

 At this point, your website should be successfully migrated.